After High School

-For contact information for disability offices at Florida colleges, click here.
 For contact information for disability offices at public universities, click here.

 Programs for students with intellectual, developmental, and other disabilities are offered at many technical centers, colleges, and universities in Florida.
 These programs provide age-appropriate opportunities for learning, employment preparation, recreational and leisure activities, social interactions, and for developing natural supports.

 More information is available on the Florida Consortium on Postsecondary Education and Intellectual Disabilities website.